isabella232/Guidelines.Documentation/README.md

 * Arrows in screenshots should only be used to convey motion e.g. dragging and dropping.
 * Pink outline boxes should be used to highlight an area that is a property that can be changed or a button that can be clicked.
 * GameObject paths should always be the complete hierarchy path e.g. `TopLevelObject -> ChildObject -> ActualObject`.

+### Common Word Styling

+* Unity should always start with an uppercase `U` and the first occurrence of the word should be linked to the [Unity](https://unity.com/) website.
+* GameObject should always be uppercase `G` and uppercase `O` and not highlighted in a code block.
+* Any Unity window/tab label should start with an uppercase letter:
+  * `Project` - Unity Project window.
+  * `Hierarchy` - Unity Hierarchy window, Unity scene Hierarchy, from the Unity Hierarchy, etc.
+  * When the word hierarchy is used and not referring to the Unity Hierarchy window, it should be lowercase `h` unless at the start of a sentence then should be a capitalized `H`.
+* When a function of Unity is referred to, always refer to it as the Unity software
+  * Correct: `do functionX in the Unity software.`
+  * Incorrect: `do functionX in Unity.`
+* Field values are always referred to as property and in lowercase.
+* Components are referred to as component and in lowercase.